WoofGrrrr/file-system-broker/apis/BrokerFileSystem/README.md

 ## Objective

-Use this API to access files in the user Thunderbirdprofile folder.
+Use this API to access files in the user Thunderbird profile directory.

 Until Mozilla has made a final decision about including the [Chrome FileSystem API](https://web.dev/file-system-access/),